Transferability-Guided Cross-Domain Cross-Task Transfer Learning: Experiments

+Moreover, in the Office31 dataset, the DSLR and Webcam domains contain very few samples ($\sim$15 samples per category) and suffer from severe category imbalance.
+Consequently, we construct two different configurations: \textit{data-imbalanced} and \textit{data-balanced} settings.
+Both of these two settings are few-shot, but the data-balanced setting permits a maximum of 10 samples per category.
+Here we only use Amazon as the source domain since the other two domains lack sufficient data to train generalizable source models. \minorrevise{It is worth noting that we use the \textit{average per-class accuracy} instead of the \textit{overall accuracy} for representing the transfer performance under the data-imbalanced setting.}

-For all the settings above, we adopt a SGD optimizer with learning rate = 0.01 to optimize the cross-entropy loss for 100 epochs during the transfer training phase.
+For all the settings above, we adopt an SGD optimizer with a learning rate of 0.01 to optimize the cross-entropy loss for 100 epochs during the transfer training phase.

 \textbf{Results.} Quantitative comparisons with state-of-the-art auxiliary-free transferability metrics including LEEP~\cite{LEEP}, NCE~\cite{NCE}, H-score~\cite{bao2019information}, LogME~\cite{LogME} are shown in Table \ref{tab: transferablity score for classification}, and visual comparisons are illustrated in Fig. \ref{fig: transferability classification}.
-Firstly, we can see that both our JC-OTCE and F-OTCE metrics consistently outperform recent LEEP, NCE, H-score and LogME metrics on all three transfer settings.
-In particular, our JC-OTCE metric achieves $(5.5\%, 10.3\%, 22.3\%, 37.3\%)$ and $(9.6\%, 12.9\%, 40.7\%, 52.3\%)$ average gains on Kendall correlation compared to LEEP, NCE, H-score and LogME respectively under the \textit{standard} setting and the \textit{few-shot} setting.
+Firstly, we can see that both our JC-OTCE and F-OTCE metrics consistently outperform recent LEEP, NCE, H-score, and LogME metrics on all three transfer settings.
+In particular, our JC-OTCE metric achieves $(7.3\%, 14.7\%, 4.5\%, 11.4\%)$ and $(16.6\%, 22.5\%, 18.0\%, 17.0\%)$ average gains on Kendall correlation compared to LEEP, NCE, H-score, and LogME respectively under the \textit{standard} setting and the \textit{few-shot} setting.
 Moreover, the H-score metric and the LogME metric failed under the more challenging \textit{fixed category size} setting, where they showed a negative correlation with the transfer accuracy.

-Secondly, the JC-OTCE metric outperforms the F-OTCE metric with an average $5.3\%$ gain on Kendall correlation, which shows that involving the label distance in computing the data correspondences makes the transferability estimation more robust.
-Meanwhile, the JC-OTCE metric performs comparably to the auxiliary-based OTCE metric~\cite{OTCE}, while the former one is evidently more efficient and has less restrictions.
+Secondly, the JC-OTCE metric outperforms the F-OTCE metric with an average $5.4\%$ gain on Kendall correlation, which shows that involving the label distance in computing the data correspondences makes the transferability estimation more accurate.
+Meanwhile, the JC-OTCE metric performs comparably to the original OTCE metric in accuracy, while the former one is evidently more efficient and has fewer restrictions.